-Make sure you not only own a personal Bible but that you regularly drink in its wisdom.
+Make sure that you not only own a personal Bible but that you also drink in its wisdom.
 Make the Word yours.
-It’s okay to write in a Bible as a means to memorize and strengthen your grasp of the written Word.
+It’s okay to make notations in your personal Bible as a means to memorize and strengthen your grasp of the written Word.
 Focus on your favorite books and passages of scripture and read them regularly.

 Finally, make sure your Bible never gets covered up by clutter or lands on the floor.
-It should have a special prominence in your life.
-It is a divine work that must always be treated with great reverence – that is how the Church has embraced it from the beginning.
+It should have a special prominence in your life, which means you should keep it in a special place.
+It is a divine work that must always be treated with great reverence – which is how the Church has embraced it from the beginning.

 Source: Mike and Grace Aquilina, A History of the Church in 100 Objects (Notre Dame, Indiana: Ave Maria Press, 2017), 59-61.
 Photo Credit: Monastery, Berthold Werner via Wikimedia Commons.